How can policing best implement and utilise situational awareness within policing practices?

 Funded by: Innovate UK

-Partially relevant as it focuses on immersive learning for police training, not directly on situational awareness implementation.
+Partially relevant as it focuses on immersive learning for police training rather than situational awareness.

 The project will build a strategic and innovative knowledge exchange and research co-production platform, providing a structured relationship between West Yorkshire Police (WYP), the Office of the PCC for West Yorkshire ...